pereiraleo447/worldbuilding-obsidian/Lands of the East/3. Locations/3a. Major Locations/Yamaboshi Valley.md

 - Write a list of notable characters your players might come across.
 Make sure to link to their page for more info, if applicable.
 # Notable Places

-***Star Mountain***
+***Starcleave Mountain***
-- A giant, looming mountain in the middle of the Hoshikizu Mountain Range.
-Called as such because people believed that it was so tall that whoever could reach the summit would be able to reach up and pierce the night sky.
+- A giant, cloud-piercing mountain in the middle of the Hoshikizu Mountain Range, cleaved in half by an ancient kaiju.
+People believe that it was so tall that whoever could reach the summit would be able to reach up and pierce the night sky.

 # Notable Factions